wttech/cogboard/api-mocks/README.md

 # API Mocks

-CogBoard uses WireMock for testing.
-As corresponding functional tests are required for acceptance of new widget some of those tests will require mocks of services the widget uses.
+CogBoard uses WireMock to mimic responses of third party software that can be a data source for Cogboard.
+This allows us to tests widgets without need to keep whole infrastructure.

 ## File structure